 Inefficient office operations will also create waste and reduce access.
 Assess the workflows in the office, and redesign processes so that patient flow is efficient.

 The Pyramid of Success (below) identifies the access points that are the highest priority.
 Health systems and hospitals are adding hospitals, clinics, health plans, direct contracts with employers, physician practices, and ambulatory sites to their continuum of care delivery system/network.
 Increasing the number of access points listed at the bottom of the pyramid will help a hospital or health system reach a broader population and support the services listed higher up in the pyramid.

-Mr. Mertz is a vice president with The Camden Group and has 18 years of healthcare management experience.
-He has 15 years of experience in medical group development and management, physician-hospital alignment strategies, physician practice operational improvement, practice mergers and acquisitions, medical group governance and organizational design, clinical integration, and physician compensation plan design.
+Mr. Mertz is a vice president with GE Healthcare Camden Group and has 20 years of healthcare management experience.
+He has 17 years of experience in medical group development and management, physician-hospital alignment strategies, physician practice operational improvement, practice mergers and acquisitions, medical group governance and organizational design, clinical integration, and physician compensation plan design.
 Mr. Mertz has managed private practices, hospital-affiliated practices, and academic physician practices.
 The Medical Group Management Association (“MGMA”) has identified practices under his management as “Best Performing.”
-He may be reached at email@example.com or 310-320-3990.
+He may be reached at 310-320-3990.